Chimmuanya/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 by a new line.
 8-print_array.c: Write a function that prints n elements of an array of integers, followed by a new line.
+100-atoi.c: Write a function that convert a string to an integer.